GrootBoi/LCSS-Bot/README.md

 # LCSS-Bot: Jasper
-This is the bot for the LCSS Discord server.
+This is the bot for the LCSS Discord server, which uses Python.
 Uhh, yeah this is what exists so far, feel free to dig into it if you feel!

-Download to Desktop, open Command Prompt --> cd desktop --> cd jasper.py

 # Dependencies
 * discord.py
 * python-dotenv
 * pymongo
-* pymongo[srv] (optional)
+* pymongo[srv]
 * pytz

 # Getting Started